Icemaker

 Anybody know what babies and icemakers have in common?

-Well, OK, maybe not much, but they do share one very handy item.
-80% of all the icemaker problems
+Well, OK, maybe not much, but here's one very handy detail: 80% of all the icemaker problems

 you'll see can be corrected using a baby bottle!